Deva2078/sql_data_warehouse_project-/README.md

 ## 🌟 About Me

 Hi there!
-I'm **Deva The Develop**, also known as **It's Deva**.
-I’m an IT professional and passionate YouTuber on a mission to share knowledge and make working with data enjoyable and engaging!
+I'm **Deva The Analyst**, also known as **It's Deva**.
+I’m an IT professional and passionate about Analytics, and to share knowledge and make working with data enjoyable and engaging!

 Let's stay in touch!
 Feel free to connect with me on the following platforms: